terra-campaigns/unsettled/directory/DuskmeadowFringe/MountainCourt.md

 Direct vassals of the Crown.
 There are around 40 lords and ladies.
 Well-dressed, live with all kinds of animals in the Palace.
-All humans possess a great build and exhibit some animal-like aspects.
+All humans possess great build and exhibit some animal-like characteristics.

 ## Palace

 Open and built in blocks.
 Colourful columns and walls.
 Smell of manure.

-## Lord Griffin

-Has a thick skin, like a hide.
-Speaks slowly with a coarse voice.
-Has established a tax post by the river.
-The priest of the Church of the Weeping Mother is a kind supporter of him.

 ## Lord Derron